ondrocks/zodiacpress/readme.txt

 == Changelog ==

+= 1.5.6 =
+* Fix - The chart image was not appearing on some browsers, mainly Safari (iPhone, iPad).
+This is now fixed by using a base64-encoded data uri instead of the image file.
+* Tweak - move the Next/Submit button up just a bit for a better UX.
+* Tweak - Load form template on backend also to prep for Gutenberg blocks.
+* Tweak - Added the plugin version to the script url for the purpose of cache-busting.
+* Tweak - Updated the birth year field to accept, the latest, 2019.
+* Optimize - Remove unused wp_ajax_nopriv_zp_customize_preview_image action since only logged-in users will be in the customizer.

 = 1.5.5 =
 * Tweak - Udpated the .pot language file.
 * Tweak - Updated the error messages.